vanheeringen-lab/ANANSE/README.md

   * All the optional arguments:
     * `-h, --help`
       show this help message and exit.
-    * `-r, --fin_rpkm FILE`
+    * `-r, --enhancers`
       `-r` is the required arguments.
 It is the input enhancer peak file.
 It is a BED format file, which include 4 columns.
 The first column is chromosome name, the second and third column is the start and end point of peak.
 We recommend all peaks have 200bp.
 If the peak is not 200bp, we will normize it to 200bp.
 The fourth column is intensity of the peak, it could be RPKM or equivalent value. [***This***](/test/data/krt_enhancer.bed) is an example enhancer BED file.
-    * `-g, --genome GENOME`
+    * `-g, --genome`
       The genome of your data.
 For example, hg38.
+The genome is recommended to download by `genomepy`.
-    * `-a, --annotation BED`
+    * `-a, --annotation`
       The input 12 columns BED file with gene annotation in your genome version. [***This***](/data/hg38_genes.bed) is an example BED annotation file of human hg38.
-    * `-p, --pwmfile FILE`
+    * `-p, --motifs`
       The input Motif file. [***This***](/data/gimme.vertebrate.v5.1.pfm) is an example Motif file in vertebrate. if provided there should also be a motif2factors.txt file and a factortable.txt file in the same folder. [***This***](/data/gimme.vertebrate.v5.1.motif2factors.txt) is an example of motif2factors file. [***This***](/data/gimme.vertebrate.v5.1.factortable.txt) is an example of factortable file.
     * `-f, --filter_promoter`
       Filter promoters, True or False, input should be either 'True' or 'False'.
-(Default setting: True; if 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.)
+(Default setting: True; if 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.).
     * `-d, --keep_detail`
       Keep detail files, True or False, input should be either 'True' or 'False'.
-(Default setting: True)
+(Default setting: True).
-    * `-o, --outfile`
+    * `-o, --output`
-      Output file. `-o` is the required arguments.
+      The folder to save results. `-o` is the required arguments.
   ---
   > ### ***Built interaction network***